 We will periodically post important news and announcements here.
-Check back often for updates.
+For more frequent updates, check out our Facebook page:

 Issues with VOIP Calls Resolved - 3/28/2022

 The issue affecting Voice-Over-IP (VOIP) calls has been resolved.
 The issue was caused by a problem with the Bandwidth VOIP network.
 VOIP phone users should once again be able to dial 911 without issue.

 We would like to take this as an opportunity to remind everyone to make sure the home or business address registered on their VOIP account is correct.
 VOIP calls are not routed the same way as traditional landlines.
 Instead, they rely on the user to register the correct address with their VOIP provider when they first setup the service.
 If the user moves to a new address, they must manually update that information with their VOIP provider.
 Making sure your address is registered correctly helps ensure that your 911 call will be routed to the correct dispatch center in an emergency.

 We are currently experiencing issues receiving Voice Over IP (VOIP) calls.
 If you try to dial 911 from a VOIP phone, your call may not complete.
 If you have a home or business phone through your internet provider, it is likely a VOIP service.
 While this issue is ongoing, we suggest to avoid calling 911 from a VOIP phone.
 Instead, if you need to call 911, first try to call from a cell phone (if available).
 If no cell phone is available, the best solution is to call our business line at (205)-921-0911.
 We are told the calls are being dropped before they reach our center, and our tech support is currently working with the VOIP provider to find a solution.